 - Rain and humidity

-- Snow melt in colder climates
+- Snowmelt in colder climates

 - High concrete moisture levels

 The salts can originate from cement, aggregates, or surrounding soil.
 Garages are particularly vulnerable due to vehicle moisture, seasonal weather changes, and limited ventilation.
+Implementing a regular cleaning and maintenance schedule can help mitigate these risks and keep your garage in optimal condition.

 Is Efflorescence a Structural Problem?